Expanding Storage

 Creating a Disk

-In the Google Cloud console, visit the Disks page in the Storage section, which should be here:
+In the Google Cloud console, first make sure you are working in your course project.
+Then navigate to Compute Engine, and visit the Disks page in the Storage section.

 • You can actually choose larger sizes, but be aware that disk pricing is $0.10 per GB.